 Dr. Dilger is advancing the use of performance-enhancing technologies in livestock production to provide high-quality meat products to consumers.
 Her research examines the molecular mechanisms related to increased animal growth, efficiency, and the effects on meat quality.

 Dr. Dilger conducts interdisciplinary research involving nutrition, health, and neuroscience.
-Working with pig and chicken models, his research solves practical nutrition issues faced by modern animal agriculture, and use of a translational pig model to study early-life effects of nutrition on the microbiome, immune system, and brain to improve both human and animal health and well- being.
+Working with pig and chicken models, his research solves practical nutrition issues faced by modern animal agriculture, and uses a translational pig model to study early-life effects of nutrition on the microbiome, immune system, and brain to improve both human and animal health and well-being.

 Dr. Drackley works extensively with dairy and feed industry groups around the world to improve the health and productivity of dairy cattle.
 He focuses much of his nutrition and metabolism research on the transition period from pregnancy to lactation in cows and the transition from milk-feeding to solid feed intake in calves.